coolaj86/browser-buffer/README.md

 The goal is to use `UInt8Array` as a buffer backend that completely follows the Node.JS API.

-For now, however, this just aliases `Array` as `Buffer` which works for many use caes.
+For now, however, this just aliases `Array` as `Buffer` which works for many use cases.

 Current Implementation
 ---